Consul (diplomacy): Consular districts

 Contrary to popular belief, many of the staff of consulates may be career diplomats, but they do not generally have diplomatic immunity unless they are also accredited as such.
 Immunities and privileges for consuls and accredited staff of consulates (consular immunity) are generally limited to actions undertaken in their official capacity and, with respect to the consulate itself, to those required for official duties.
 In practice, the extension and application of consular privileges and immunities can differ widely from country to country.

 Consulates are more numerous than diplomatic missions, such as embassies.
 Ambassadors are posted only in a foreign nation's capital (but exceptionally outside the country, as in the case of a multiple mandate, e.g., a minor power may accredit a single ambassador with several neighbouring states of modest relative importance that are not considered important allies).

 Consuls are posted in a nation's capital, and in other cities throughout that country, especially centres of economic activity and cities with large populations of expatriates.
 In the United States for example, most countries have a consulate-general in New York City (the home of the United Nations), and some have consulates-general in other major cities.

 Consulates are subordinate posts of their home country's diplomatic mission (typically an embassy, in the capital city of the host country).
 Diplomatic missions are established in international law under the Vienna Convention on Diplomatic Relations, while consulates-general and consulates are established in international law under the Vienna Convention on Consular Relations.
 Formally, at least within the US system, the consular career (ranking in descending order: consul-general, consul, vice-consul, honorary consul) forms a different hierarchy from the diplomats in the strict sense.
 However, it is common for individuals to be transferred from one hierarchy to the other, and for consular officials to serve in a capital carrying out strictly consular duties within the consular section of a diplomatic post, e.g., within an embassy.

 Between Commonwealth countries, both diplomatic and consular activities may be undertaken by a High Commission in the capital, although larger Commonwealth nations generally also have consulates and consulates-general in major cities.
 For example, Toronto, Sydney and Auckland are of greater economic importance than their respective national capitals, hence the need for consulates there.

 Hong Kong

 When Hong Kong was under British administration, diplomatic missions of Commonwealth countries, such as Canada, Australia, New Zealand, India, Malaysia, and Singapore were known as commissions.
-After the transfer of sovereignty to China in 1997, they were renamed consulates-general, with the last commissioner becoming consul-general.
+After the handover to China in 1997, they were renamed consulates-general, with the last commissioner becoming consul-general.
 However, the Australian commission had been renamed the consulate-general in 1986.

 Owing to Hong Kong's status as a special administrative region of China, some countries' consulates-general in Hong Kong report directly to their respective foreign ministries, rather than to their embassies in Beijing, such as those of Canada, the United Kingdom and the United States.